 In recent sessions, in the context of the conflict in the Middle East showing signs of cooling down, along with the weight coming from the US bond yields and the continuously rising USD exchange rate, the role of precious metals as a haven is gradually being overshadowed, causing the prices of silver and platinum to simultaneously adjust down again.

 In base metals, iron ore rose 1.65% to $104.05 a tonne.
 COMEX copper also rose 1.37% to $9,769 a tonne, its highest in three weeks.
-Both copper and iron ore benefited from expectations that China will continue to roll out fresh stimulus to revive its slowing economy.
+Both copper and iron ore benefited from expectations that China will continue to roll out new stimulus packages to revive its slowing economy .
 Market attention will be focused on the meeting of the National People's Congress (NPC) Standing Committee in Beijing from November 4 to 8.
 The meeting is expected to unlock more resources to ease pressure on local governments and recapitalize state-owned lenders, according to forecasts from major banks such as Goldman Sachs and HSBC.

 Prices of some other goods